Old Kingdom Tombs of Mastaba

 The wall to the left of the first room displays scenes of trapping different colorful birds using nets.
 In contrast, the other room division shows Mehu in different hunting scenes, a common characteristic of the tombs of the old kingdom, as hunting was considered a symbol of power and intelligence.
 At the end of this room, there is a long passageway going westwards and decorated with many scenes of the daily life of Egyptians during the reign of the old kingdom with drawings of boat sailing, fishing, harvest, and hunting.

 On the wall to the right of this corridor is a door leading to the vast courtyard that hosts two large pillars with reliefs of Mehu on both sides.
 On the back of these two pillars is the false door leading to the tomb of Kahotep, Mehu's son.
 At the end of the corridor are amazingly well-preserved scenes of different men presenting offerings.
-These reliefs show some colors that are not present in any tomb that goes back to the old kingdom.
+These reliefs show some colors not present in any tomb that returns to the old kingdom.
 These paintings continue in the next small room with other drawings of men dancing, singing, and celebrating.
-A door to the right-hand side leads to a rectangular chapel that contains the false door of the tomb, which was unusually decorated with a dark red color, and the inscriptions were made in yellow, which resulted in an astonishing detailed piece of art.
+A door to the right-hand side leads to a rectangular chapel that contains the false entrance of the tomb, which was unusually decorated with a dark red color, and the inscriptions were made in yellow, which resulted in an astonishing detailed piece of art.

 A small chamber at the end of this chapel contains the body of Meryre-ankh, the inspector of the priests responsible for the pyramid of Pepi.
 Most scholars believe that Mehu took this tomb from its original owner.
 However, he left his offering room intact.